newjersey/dol-mcnj-main/README.md

 * `REACT_APP_FEATURE_MULTILANG` - Enable/disable multi-language support in the React app.
 * `REACT_APP_FEATURE_CAREER_PATHWAYS` - Toggle the display of career pathways feature as well as any reference to it.
+* `REACT_APP_FEATURE_CAREER_NAVIGATOR` - Toggle the display of the Career Navigator landing page as well as any references to it.
 * `REACT_APP_FEATURE_PINPOINT` - Show or hide any instance of the Pinpoint email collection tool.

 ##### Database